GiulioDonatiSarti/gdonatisarti-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false

+#long bio (displayed in Homepage)
+greetings: Welcome to my website!
+biohome: I'm a cartographer and GIS specialist based in Turin.
+I pursued a Master's degree in Geography and Spatial Science and a three-year degree in City, Territory and Landscape Planning.
+From my training I have obtained a multidisciplinary and multi-scalar vision of the territory, actors and flows that allows me to carry out spatial analyses in a critical way.
+By carrying out studies on a large scale, such as those relating to individual neighbourhoods or population centres, and on a larger scale, such as the regional level, I have come into contact with the fundamental concepts of selecting, generalising, simplifying and evaluating the timing of processes.
+My interest in graphics led me to explore methods of representing spatially referenced information using various digital graphics processing software.
+I have developed skills in transferring data from GIS software to typical graphic processing programs, including 3D, and taking care of the representation of each spatial element through a customised process.

 ---

 Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.